“Thinking about your digital, virtual, self online and how that looks is really important.”

 Jon also emphasizes the importance of staying firmly connected to the university you graduated from.
 Even if it’s ‘not relevant’ your alumni network will be robust over the course of your career.
 It’s the sincerity of staying connected to your peers that will help you get along if you happen to apply to a company they’re currently employed by or perhaps they can share a similar experience to maximize your chances of success.

 Still, being a community member works both ways, you need to make yourself available to other members of that community and contribute ideas, and stay invested, it’s simply not as genuine if you wait to reach out only when you need their recommendation.
 So consider community groups who share your values or interests and look for ways to support that community, and in return, that community can support you.

 Connecticut has many community groups, including groups focused on different forms of content production.
 For game developers, check out GameDevCT, and for filmmakers, look into the CT Film and TV Alliance and various CT-based film festivals.

 Written and verbal communication is a key skill needed to engage in a community successfully, and the best way to grow your confidence in that skill is to use it!

 Speaking of communicating, Southern Connecticut State has a great Communications program.
 Located in New Haven, CT, you can learn more about the Department of Communications here.

-If you are unsure of how your skills connect to Connecticut’s growing Digital Media industry, I encourage you to enroll in DMCT’s first micro-credential course, The Emerging Practitioner.
-I am a graduate of the program and learned many things to assist my transition from University to a Career in CT and beyond!
+If you are unsure how your skills connect to Connecticut’s growing Digital Media industry, I encourage you to enroll in DMCT’s first micro-credential course, The Emerging Practitioner.
+I am a course graduate and learned many things to assist my transition from University to a Career in CT and beyond!